The Royal Regalia

 According to Hindu customs and traditions, before any special ceremony a bath is very important and taking a bath is considered as the most important daily ritual.
 A ritual bath was taken, usually before sunrise.
 Taking a bath early in the morning at four o’clock is considered as the most auspicious time facing east.

-The beautiful Yamuna Eri was built by Cinkai Ariyan Cekaracacekaran and it is situated close to “Cankili Thoppu” (Royal Palace) in Nallur.
+The beautiful Yamuna Eri was built by Cinkai Ariyan Cekaracacekaran and it is situated close to "Manthiri Manai" the Royal Palace at "Cankili Thoppu" in Nallur.
 Yamuna Eri was built in the shape of the Tamil letter "ப".
 The rim of the tank is covered with stone blocks and there are stairs leading down to the tank and a tunnel connects to the “Manthiri Manai”.
 The River Yamuna also known as Jamuna is one of the most important and sacred rivers in North India.
 Water was brought from the Yamuna River and mixed it with the water in the tank, hence it came to be called the "Yamuna Eri".
 During the reign of Cinkai Pararacacekaran (1478-1591), he redecorated the capital city of Nallur and reconstructed the Yamuna Eri.

 Every day the Arasan had a bath, before holding court.
 Substances such as Sandalwood paste, Sandalwood oil, Kunkumampoo (Saffron), Turmeric, Milk, Honey, Rose water and Rose petals were used during ceremonial bathing.
 Even today it is been used during special occasions and festivals.
 After taking a bath Cinkai Ariyan Cekaracacekaran with his Arasi Thilakavathiyar and her entourage used to participate in daily sacred rituals.
 The Royal Priest performed the daily sacred rituals by offering sweet fragrant flowers and burning incense.